raspberrypi/documentation/raspbian/applications/camera.md

 - `Error : ENOSPC`.
 The Camera Module is probably running out of GPU memory.
 Check `config.txt` in the /boot/ folder.
 The `gpu_mem` option should be at least 128.
 Alternatively, use the Memory Split option in the Advanced section of `raspi-config` to set this.

-- If you've checked all the above issues and the Camera Module is still not working, you may need to upgrade the firmware on the Raspberry Pi.
-Use the following command to get the very latest (but experimental) firmware:
+- If you've checked all the above issues and the Camera Module is still not working, try posting on our forums for more help.

-    ```bash
-    sudo rpi-update
-    ```

-- If even a firmware update doesn't fix the problem, your Camera Module may be defective, and may need to be replaced.

 ## Common command line options